ucgmsim/cs_dropbox_sync/README.md

 ======== Completed.
 List of files to sync is written to /scale_wlg_persistent/filesets/home/baes/cs_dropbox_sync/files_to_sync.yaml

 ```
+If all went well, you will have an output file `files_to_sync.yaml`, the list of files to upload.

 If there is anything missing, AssertionError will catch it.

 ```
 - Check Source in /nesi/nobackup/nesi00213/RunFolder/Cybershake/v22p12/Data/Sources/BooBooEAST
 --  Check BooBooEAST.info